Skip to content

 Your selected suppliers should be able to tell you their unique selling points without having to think too hard.
 This should be part of their elevator pitch to you – what’s so great about their company, what do they do that’s different to anyone else, and what are the benefits your organisation will see as a result?

 Remember that price isn't everything.
-Other factors are equally important when choosing a supplier - reliability and speed of delivery are also important, for example.
-If you buy cheaply but you are constantly let down, you will soon be starting the supplier search all over again.
+Other factors are equally important when choosing a supplier - reliability and speed of delivery are also important.
+For example, if you buy cheaply but are constantly let down, you may very well have to start the supplier search all over again.

 2. Is your company financially secure?